Getting Started with Sports Betting

 Three Common Odds Formats:

-American Odds (+200, -150) – Most common in the U.S.
+American Odds (+200, -150) are the standard in the U.S. Most sportsbooks default to this format.

-Decimal Odds (2.50, 1.75) – Used in Europe, Canada, Australia.
+Decimal Odds (2.50, 1.75) are used in Europe, Canada, and Australia.
+Multiply your stake by the decimal to calculate total payout.

-Fractional Odds (5/2, 3/1) – Common in horse racing & UK betting.
+Fractional Odds (5/2, 3/1) are common in horse racing and UK betting.
+The first number is your profit, the second is your stake.

 Example: A bet with +200 odds means you win $200 on a $100 bet.
 A bet with -150 odds means you must bet $150 to win $100